rociojoo/CranTaskView-Track/Tracking.md

     uses tracking data to infer wind speed.
     `r pkg("rerddapXtracto")` allows extracting environmental
     data served on any ERDDAP server along a given track.
--   **Database management:** `r pkg("rpostgisLT")` handles
-    database management for trajectory data by integrating R and the "PostgreSQL/PostGIS"" database system.

 ### Dealing with movement but not tracking data